How to File Self-Employment Taxes

 Not only is it essential that you pay your self-employment taxes on time each year, but you also need to do quite a bit of legwork to ensure that you are paying the correct amount of taxes, paying at the correct time, and claiming the appropriate deductions so you don't overpay.

 What's Your Entity?

 Are you a sole proprietor?
 An S-corporation?
 A C-corporation?
 Or an LLC?
 Before paying your self-employment taxes, you need to firmly establish which class your business falls under, as the tax rules vary by classification.
-Read more about determining the best classification for your business here.
 In general, you need to file self-employment taxes if your business made a net profit of $400 or more.

 Determine What You Need to Pay

 First, you need to determine how much you need to pay.
 You can do this by talking to a tax accountant.
 The accountant can help you determine how much you will owe based on your past earnings or projected profits.
 The self-employment tax rate is 15.3% and is made up of two parts: 12.4% for Social Security and 2.9% for Medicare.
 Self-employed people are also required to pay income taxes.